Have you ever heard Jeffrey Gitomer’s insight that “People don’t like to be sold—but they love to buy?”

 Here are a few helpful things you can provide a potential customer:

 - Related examples from your experience

 - Suggestions for addressing related problems

-In addition to in-person or phone call conversations, you can also share this type of information through webinars, videos, and reports.
+In addition to in-person or phone conversations, you can also share this type of information through webinars, videos, and reports.
 While you don’t want to share everything you know, your goal is to be as helpful as possible.
-Again, act the role of the consultant, not the sales rep.
+Act as a consultant, not a sales rep.

 4. Customize your consultative approach

-That said, before going into another conversation with the potential customer, consider how your product/service aligns with their needs.
-The fit already has to be there, but there are ways to prove to the potential customer that investing in your company is worth it.
+To prepare to do this, identify how your product/service meets that customer’s needs.
+Prove to the customer that investing in your company is worth it.
 Answer these types of questions:

 - How can I tweak what I’m offering to match the customer’s needs specifically?